d1rnes/Basecheker-s62/README.md

     python3 s62.py

-## Step : 4 Put the databases in the bd folder
+## Step : 4 Сreate a directory bd and put the databases